uptimeDBA/cockroach-vb-single/cockroach-vb-single/cockroach-vb-single_host_overview.md

 {{site.data.alerts.important}}
 The VirtualBox machines that get created will reside in the VirtualBox Default Machine Folder.
 By default this is called "VirtualBox VMs" and on Windows is set to %HOMEDRIVE%%HOMEPATH% which is usually C:\Users\username\.
 On Mac OS X, it's /Users/username, and on Linux it's /home/username.
 This is where most of the disk space will be consumed.
-If you want to change the location of the virtual machine, you can change the Default Machine Folder under File-->Perferences-->General in VirtualBox and the value of the MACHINE_FOLDER variable in the Create_VM script.
+If you want to change the location of the virtual machine, you can change the Default Machine Folder under File-->Preferences-->General in VirtualBox and the value of the MACHINE_FOLDER variable in the Create_VM script.
 {{site.data.alerts.end}}